USASAC Dellamonica winner

 |0

-This work, USASAC Dellamonica winner, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USASAC Dellamonica winner, by Richard Bumgardner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT

-Note: Editor’s note: The Dellamonica award, formerly known as AMC’s Personnel of the Year award, was renamed in honor of Louis Dellamonica, who served his nation as the oldest and longest-serving Department of Defense employee before retiring in 2007, at the age of 94.
-He had more than 65 years of service.